New bills would legalize recreational marijuana in Minnesota

-Lawmakers have unveiled legislation that would legalize recreational marijuana in Minnesota, hoping to start what they acknowledge is likely to be a long and contentious discussion.
+Two Minnesota lawmakers have proposed legislation that would legalize recreational marijuana to the state, hoping to start what they acknowledge will be a long and contentious discussion.

-The bills were introduced in the Senate on Monday by Edina Democrat Melissa Franzen and in the House by Golden Valley Democrat Mike Freiberg.
-They said at a news conference their proposal focuses on establishing a regulatory framework for legal sales of recreational cannabis starting in 2020 and for taxing them.
+Edina Democrat Melissa Franzen introduced the measure in the Senate, and Golden Valley Democrat Mike Freiberg proposed it in the House.
+They said at a news conference their proposal focuses on establishing a regulatory framework for legal sales of recreational cannabis starting in 2022 and for taxing them.

 Franzen and Freiberg say they're hoping to at least get hearings on the issue.